blcoskey/react-battleships/README.md

 # React Battleships

-I Recreated the classic game of battleships using react.
+I recreated the classic game of battleships using react.

 ## Setup
 1. Clone repo